 We’ll get back to planning my long-passed vacation using the actual software in the next entry, but for now, I wanted to share an opportunity with you so that you, too, can dive right into Microsoft Project.
 If you don’t have access to Project, or you’re afraid you’ll mess something up if you play with a real installation of Microsoft Project (you wouldn’t, but I know how intimidating it can be to muck around with new software), you can test drive Microsoft Project on a virtual machine hosted one of Innovative-e’s partners, Cloudshare.

 - Click the Innovative-e Program Management and Information System (PMIS) environment on Cloudshare’s website.
 This environment is in the “Productivity” tab of the SharePoint Solutions Showcase.

 - Fill in the fields to begin your trial period for this virtual environment.

 - Click “View Machine” for the green Microsoft Office 2010 Pro icon to fire up your VM loaded with Microsoft Project Professional.

 Now, think about what project you want to put into Microsoft Project.
-Your project can be your vacation, a yard sale you’d like to have to clear out your garage, or any relatively simple project that you would like to use as a test case as you follow along here.
+Your project can be your vacation, a yard sale you’d like to have to clear out your garage or any relatively simple project you would like to use as a test case as you follow along.
 Start with your WBS, and then start playing with Project.
-Review Dux’s screencast if, after you’ve mentally put together the framework for your project, you need a nudge to actually start putting it into Project.
+Review Dux’s screencast if, after you’ve mentally put together the framework for your project, you need a nudge actually to start putting it into Project.

-Next week, we’ll get back to my own project, planning the vacation that I’ve been back from for weeks now.
+Next week, we’ll get back to my project, planning the vacation I’ve been back from for weeks.